-Coming to Groningen means that you’re still able to actively profess your religion.
-This may be a comforting thought, since international students do not only leave their hometown behind, but sometimes also their religious community.
+The Netherlands has historically been a country where many religions met.
+Nowadays, Groningen is one of the most international cities in Europe that also hosts all types of religious associations.
+This may be a comforting thought since international students do not only leave their hometown behind but sometimes also their religious community.
 Luckily, Groningen has a diverse religious community both within and outside student society.

-Looking at these religious student associations you might have noticed that the Christian faith is traditionally strongly rooted in the Netherlands, but it has by no means a monopoly on religious life.
-The Netherlands have historically been a country where many religions may be practised and there has been a large Jewish presence since the 16th century.
-The synagogue is right in the middle of the centre.
+In Groningen, there has been a large Jewish presence since the 16th century.
+The synagogue is right in the middle of the center.
 Even if you’re not of the Jewish faith it is certainly interesting to take a tour of the synagogue while you’re in Groningen.

 In 1983 the Islamic Centre Groningen was founded.
 One the characteristics of the Islamic community in Groningen are the many nationalities attending the mosque.
 More than 30 different ones can be found among their members.
 If you’re an Islamic student coming to Groningen, they will welcome you with open arms.